Joining the Amateur Football Combination

 Checking Out Prospective New Clubs

-The period between 31st December and 31st March gives the Amenities Committee time to vet the application, check ground facilities, check on Disciplinary Records and so forth, and approaches from new clubs which arrive after 31st December will not normally be considered.
+The period between 31st December and 31st March gives the Amenities Officer time to vet the application, check ground facilities, check on Disciplinary Records and so forth, and approaches from new clubs which arrive after 31st December will not normally be considered.

 In addition to the information supplied above, the formal application should also include:-

-The Amenities Committee will make a recommendation of membership to the AFC Executive Committee, normally at its May meeting, and the Executive will then confirm which prospective new clubs are to be recommended for membership at the AFC Annual General Meeting (held in June).
+The Amenities Officer will make a recommendation of membership to the AFC Executive Committee, normally at its May meeting, and the Executive will then confirm which prospective new clubs are to be recommended for membership at the AFC Annual General Meeting (held in June).
 Prospective new clubs are expected to attend the AGM, and assuming they are elected new clubs enter the league on "probation", and normally confirmed as full members after one year playing league football.

 If accepted into the League, the Club will be required to affiliate to the Amateur Football Alliance (as well as your parent County FA, if that is different), for which you will also need a proposer and seconder.